ALXPND/ctf-writeups/HTB/CozyHosting/CozyHostingCTF.md

 The *Cozyhosting* machine is a great example of how multiple relatively small misconfigurations can be chained together to achieve full system compromise.
 We began with basic enumeration, which led us to a Spring Boot application exposing sensitive endpoints through the Actuator interface.
 This ultimately allowed us to perform session hijacking and gain access to an authenticated administrative panel.

 From there, we identified a vulnerable SSH-related feature in a POST request, which resulted in a command injection in the `username` parameter.
-By bypassing input restrictions using `${IFS}`, we achieved initial access to the system as the `app` user.
+By bypassing input restrictions using `${IFS}`, we achieved initial access to the system as the **app** user.

 Further enumeration revealed a Java application archive containing sensitive configuration data, including cleartext database credentials.
-This enabled us to access the PostgreSQL database, extract user credentials, and obtain a cracked password, which allowed lateral movement to the `josh` user via SSH.
+This enabled us to access the PostgreSQL database, extract user credentials, and obtain a cracked password, which allowed lateral movement to the **josh** user via SSH.

 Finally, privilege escalation was achieved by abusing a misconfigured `sudo` permission on the `ssh` binary.
-By leveraging the `ProxyCommand` option, we executed arbitrary commands as root and obtained full control of the system.
+By leveraging the `ProxyCommand` option, we executed arbitrary commands as root and obtained **full control of the system**.

 Overall, this machine highlights the importance of secure session management, proper input validation, secure credential storage, and strict sudo privilege configurations.
 A weakness in any of these areas can lead to full system compromise when chained together.